cinhtau/sonatype-nexus-waffle/README.md

 ## Test-Run

-After you the container start make `provision.sh` executable and run it.
+After you start the Docker container, make `provision.sh` executable and run it.

 ```bash
 # chmod +x provision.sh